getyoti/yoti-face-capture-android/README.md

 #### Scanning Area
 The scanning area is a `Rect` that represent the region in which the face can only be detected.
 If the face is outside of this region it will not be considered a valid face.
 A default will be applied for this.

+### Require Valid Angle
+This boolean if true, will require the picture to be taken with a tilt angle no bigger than 30 degrees.
+When this requirement is not met `FaceNotStraight` error is returned.

+### Require Eye Open
+This boolean if true it will require the eyes to be opened.
+When this requirement is not met `EyesClosed` error is returned.

+### Required Stable Frames
+This integer will require "n" number of frames to be as similar as possible in terms of width/hight and x/y position.
+The purpose of this is to avoid capturing blurry images.
+When this requirement is not met `FaceNotStable` error is returned.

 ### 3. Retreive your view
 ```